What NAPAC does

 For survivors, friends and family

 If you’re an adult who wants to talk about what you suffered in childhood, you can call our support line 0808 801 0331.
-It is free from UK landlines or mobiles, won’t show up on your telephone bill and is totally confidential Read more here You can download a poster here NAPAC’s support line poster
+We offer confidential emotional support on calls of up to half an hour.
+Calls are free from all UK mobiles networks and landlines and calls won’t show up on your bill.
+Our support line service is run by experienced staff and trained volunteers.
+Read more about our support line here

 NAPAC’s series of six booklets for survivors and those who support them are free to download and are also in audio format on our resources page Survivor booklets series